 Yes, any leftover balance from the first semester will carry over to the second term.
 However, there is no refund for missed meals and tax regulations prohibit the refunding of any dining dollar balance.
 Dining Dollars terminate at the end of the school year.

 8. Will I be able to make healthy food choices?
-What if I am vegetarian, vegan or practice Hala?
+What if I am vegetarian, vegan or practice Halal?
 What about allergies or special dietary issues?

-In the residence dining hall, known as the Fresh Food Company, there are various stations with many choices to ensure that residents always have healthy options.
+In the residence dining hall, known as The Caf, there are various stations with many choices to ensure that residents always have healthy options.
 This includes a daily vegan menu including four hot entrees and a separate salad bar.
 There is a weekly cycle of daily Halal items available upon request at the Grill station.
-The Fresh Food Company is a nut free facility.
+The Caf is a nut free facility.
 (However, there is always a risk of cross contamination so it is advised that residents with severe allergies make staff aware).
 Lactose free and gluten free products are also available.
 For students with other food allergies or special dietary restrictions, it is advised that you speak directly to one of the Managers or Chefs available in the dining hall.